In brief - Not all states have adopted the model harmonised WHS laws

 WA may consider implementing model harmonised safety laws

-Health and safety representatives' capacity to direct the
+- Health and safety representatives' capacity to direct the cessation of work

 Have the model WHS laws extended further than anticipated?